moosa-r/rbioapi/README.md

 6.  rba_string\_\*
 7.  rba_uniprot\_\*

-There are three exceptions: `rba_options()`, `rba_connection_test()`, and `rba_pages()`; these are helper functions.
+There are three exceptions: `rba_options()`, `rba_connection_test()`,
+and `rba_pages()`; these are helper functions.
 More on that later.

 # Changing the options

 To provide more control, multiple options have been implemented.
 See the manual of `rba_options()` function for a full description of available options.
-In short, some of the options will govern rbioapi's connection with servers (e.g. timeout, retry) and some of the options will modify your experience with rbioapi (e.g. verbose, diagnostics, save_file).
+In short, some of the options will govern rbioapi’s connection with servers (e.g. timeout, retry) and some of the options will modify your experience with rbioapi (e.g. verbose, diagnostics, save_file).
 There are two ways that you may use to change any option.
 Also, you can get table of available rbioapi options and their current values by calling `rba_options()`without any argument:

 ``` r
 rba_options()